loopasam/Project-work/README.md

 ---

-I have kept the chemblDatabase queries in a folder /Documents/EBIDatabase/Query. we can directlly run the query using terminal but for running on sparql-endpoint of database, remove the comment from query.
+I have kept the chembl triple store queries in a folder /Documents/EBIDatabase/Query.
+We can directlly run the query using terminal but for running on sparql-endpoint of triple store, remove the comment from the query.

 Some of the Queries related to ChEMBL sparql endpoint are mention below: